QBDev0ps/DevOps-Cloud-projects/Project2.md

 ![code](https://github.com/QBDev0ps/DevOps-Cloud-projects/assets/140855364/9446152f-ead8-4e1c-8a3a-16c40a0de860)

-The output below shows how code is formatted in markdown syntax:
+The output below shows how the code is formatted in markdown syntax:

 `console.log ('Welcome to Darey.io')`